-- Functional Latency: How long must we wait for the functional unit to be free? - Or Delay Slots: How long must we wait for the result of a calculation to be available? - General remarks: - Functional unit latency <= Delay slots - Strange results will occur in ASM code if you don't pay attention to delay slots and functional unit latency - All problems can be resolved by "waiting" with NOPs - Efficient ASM code tries to keep functional units busy all of the time. - Efficient code is hard to write (and follow).
+- Sumple States States - Or Delay Slots: How long must we wait for the result of a calculation to be available? - General remarks: - Functional unit latency <= Delay slots - Strange results will occur in ASM code if you don't pay attention to delay slots and functional unit latency - All problems can be resolved by "waiting" with NOPs - Efficient ASM code tries to keep functional units busy all of the time. - Efficient code is hard to write (and follow).